Avast Premium Security Review 2023: Is It Worth It?

 The Avast Premium Security Deep Scan details after the scan is finished.

 The Smart Scan ran in about two minutes and checked more than 160,000 files.
 After it finished scanning, we received a notification in Scan Central that the premium features were maximizing our security.
-These features are Ransomware Shield, Network Inspector scanning, and Real Site protection for fake websites.
+These features are Ransomware Shield, Network Inspector scanning, and Real Site for fake websites.

 Phishing protection

-Avast also scans websites to verify you’re visiting legitimate sites and not fake phishing sites meant to look genuine.
+Avast also scans websites to verify you’re visiting legitimate sites and not fake scam sites meant to look genuine.
 That makes using your financial credentials safer when shopping and banking online, often working better than the default protections offered by Chrome and Firefox.

 Firewall